Ivaynn/SpellCrafter/README.md

 ## Contributing

 Found a bug?
 Have a suggestion?
-Join the [Discord](https://discord.gg/QAtc7ZgPxS) or create an [Issue](https://github.com/Ivaynn/SpellCrafter/issues)!
+Join the [Discord](https://discord.gg/QAtc7ZgPxS) or create an [Issue](https://github.com/Ivaynn/SpellCrafter/issues) here!

+Want to help with translations? [en_us.json](resources/assets/spellcrafter/lang/en_us.json) has all the translation strings, please use it as a template (translations are made by contributors and may not be fully accurate or up to date).